BloodlessRed/FrontendDevelopment/README.md

-# FrontendDevelopment (JavaScript)
+# FrontendDevelopment
-This branch is dedicated to JavaScript works only
+This repository is dedicated to frontend development and belongs to Maxim Maskeev